BartBruininks/PixelPhysics/README.md

 # How to contribute
 - Create a discussion or issue on this repo and let us know what you have in mind
 - Send a pull request
+- The current code is a proper mess at it was a first attempt to program in collaboration with LLMs.
+Cleaning up the code should be the first priority!